 Both are mums who prefer to work unconventional hours because it allows them to spend more time with their families.

 Amanda-Jane, or AJ, joined Vets Now seven years ago when she’d not long had her fourth child.
-Now, as principal nurse manager of the Coventry clinic, she exudes energetic commitment to her small, hard working team.
+Now, as senior nurse manager of the Coventry clinic, she exudes energetic commitment to her small, hard working team.

 But it was the the flexible, family-friendly shift patterns that drew her to Vets Now in the first place.